H-94

 Plain Language

-Consumers must be notified when AI systems are targeting or influencing them in ways that materially impact their decisions, and when algorithms are used to determine pricing, eligibility, or access to services.
-This is a real-time notification obligation separate from the general public website disclosure in Section 4(a)-(b).
-It applies to any corporation using AI for targeting or behavioral influence — not limited to high-risk AI systems.
-The pricing and eligibility trigger is notable: algorithmic pricing and eligibility determinations always require consumer notification regardless of whether they rise to the level of a 'consequential decision' under Section 1(4).
+Consumers must receive notification in two situations: (1) when AI systems are targeting or influencing them in ways that materially impact their decisions, and (2) when algorithms are used to determine pricing, eligibility, or access to services.
+This is broader than the consequential-decision notification in Section 3(c) — it covers any material impact on consumer decisions, including pricing and service eligibility determinations that may not rise to the level of a 'consequential decision' as defined in the bill.

 Statutory Text